 Yes, manta rays are clever fish.
 They have the largest brain-to-size ratio of all fish, which puts them on an intelligence level with dolphins and primates.

 Manta rays pass the mirror test.
 A study suggests manta rays are self-aware because when presented with a mirror, the test subjects did not act as if they were encountering another fish.
-Instead, they flapped and circled in the same way apes respond to mirrors.
+Instead, they flapped and circled in the same way apes responded to mirrors.
 Researchers believe this behavior tested reflection movements.
 You can read about it here in the Journal of Ethology.

 Are Manta Rays the Same as Sting Rays?